-- The cost of any improvements having a useful life of more than one year, - Amounts spent after a casualty to restore the damaged property, - The cost of extending utility service lines to the property, and - Legal fees, such as the cost of defending and perfecting title.
+The cost of any additions or improvements having a useful life of more than one year,

+- Amounts spent after a casualty to restore the damaged property, - The cost of extending utility service lines to the property, and - Legal fees, such as the cost of defending and perfecting title.

-Improvements.
-Add to the basis of your property the amount an improvement actually cost you, including any amount you borrowed to make the improvement.
+Additions or improvements.
+Add to the basis of your property the amount an addition or improvement actually cost you, including any amount you borrowed to make the addition or improvement.
 This includes all direct costs, such as material and labor, but not your own labor.
-It also includes all expenses related to the improvement.
+It also includes all expenses related to the addition or improvement.